prasanjitsingh/frontend-development-playbook/developing/css-style-guidelines/code-quality.md

 <br>

-#### Use `:not()` instead of overriding property values
+#### 5. Use `:not()` instead of overriding property values
-This one is quite obvious but I've seen in many codebases, developers forget to use it.
-So it might be worth mentioning here.
+This one is quite obvious but it might be worth mentioning here since developers sometimes forget to use it.

 _Example:_